Tailor Brands logo

 When you complete the articles of organization for your LLC, you must designate an individual or business to serve as the registered agent.
 They must have a street address, not a P.O.
 Box, that will serve as the LLC’s registered office.

-The purpose of a registered agent in South Dakota is to have someone who is always available during business hours to receive official correspondence and service of process.
+The purpose of a registered agent South Dakota is to have someone who is always available during business hours to receive official correspondence and service of process.
 If someone sues your LLC, they must identify your registered agent as the person or business to receive service of process.
 The state may also send important information there.
 Your registered agent’s job is to forward these materials to you.

 You may serve as the registered agent for your own LLC, or you can designate someone else to do it.
 Many lawyers and law firms, for example, act as registered agents for their clients, using their address as the registered office.

-A registered agent service, such as Tailor Brands, will act as your registered agent for an annual fee.
+registered agent service, such as Tailor Brands, will act as your registered agent for an annual fee.
 Using a third-party registered agent limits how often your name appears in the public record.
 It can also minimize the amount of material you receive at your office, since your address will not be listed alongside the name of your registered agent.

 Step 3: File articles of organization